jasonwoodard/rustbelt/docs/rust-belt-cli-documentation.md

 - Coordinates: For anchors and stores you can provide either numeric `lat`/`lon` or a `location` string.
 The `location` accepts `lat,lon`, a Plus Code, or a Google Maps URL containing `@lat,lon`.
 - Tags: Store `tags` may be an array of strings or a single string.
 When a string is provided, comma/semicolon/pipe separators are supported.
+  Tags are preserved in JSON, CSV, HTML, and KML outputs.
+The CSV export includes a `tags` column containing semicolon-separated values.
 - Day availability: If a store has a `dayId` field, it is only considered on that day.
 - Dedupe: When `config.snapDuplicateToleranceMeters` is set, stores within that distance are treated as duplicates and deduped on load.